 Even in the physical world, the keynote address or entertainment aren’t the only attractions in meetings.
 People often seek out more, such as social or professional networking.
 There’s also good reason to provide these benefits in your virtual event.
 To implement virtual networking, start by revealing who’s coming to your event (create a directory of participants).
 Also, make it possible for attendees to create their own profiles or private virtual gatherings to engage each other outside of the main event.

 Video transcription comes to the rescue when you need a more convenient way to audit or share the proceedings of your virtual meeting.
-With GMR Transcription, you’ll get an accurate transcription of your audio or video Zoom event.
+With GMR Transcription Services, Inc., you’ll get an accurate transcription of your audio or video Zoom event.
 We always deliver superior quality and 99% accuracy of the text because all our transcribers are human and native English speakers based in the US.

 Besides guaranteeing the security of your files, we boast extensive video transcription experience and expertise.
 So, register today if you need a transcript for your virtual event.